Why Community Mental Health at CIIS?

-- First, we recruit, educate, and support graduate students who represent the communities of California.
+- We recruit, educate, and support graduate students who represent the communities of California.
 This requires a commitment to develop and offer courses and clinical experiences that reflect the cultures and communities of the students and the population of the state of California.

-- Second, we seek to equip all therapists who graduate from the CMH program with enhanced awareness of the clinical needs of diverse populations and the ability to provide services that are culturally and linguistically effective.
+- We seek to equip all therapists who graduate from the program with enhanced awareness of the clinical needs of diverse populations and the ability to provide services that are culturally and linguistically effective.

-CIIS encourages other representation of diversity, including students from the LGBTQI community, as well as diversity in age range.
+CIIS encourages representation of diversity, including students from the LGBTQI community, as well as diversity in age.